sparameswaran/airway-shipment-orchestrator/README.md

   ],
   ....
 ```
-  Edit the target to the API endpoint created at end of the SAM template deployment (without /dev or other stage name)
+  Edit the target to the API endpoint created at end of the SAM deployment (without any trailing `/` or stage names)
   Edit the `arrivalRate` to be small for initial testing (controls how many requests to submit in a given second)
   The duration parameter indicates how long to run the test which can be bumped up.
 Total number of submitted requests would be equal to (arrival rate * duration).
   The shipment payload would be dynamically substituted with addresses specified in the sample 200-addresses.csv file.